FistOfTheNorthStar/RailsArduino/README.md

 ### ToDo

+- Nothing critical at this point, but lots of little things, writing tests for the email, but it is quite simple at the moment
-- Run this on a Raspberry Pi with a touch screen
+- Run this on a Raspberry Pi with a touch screen (bought the wrong screen so I might skip this part)
-- Fix a few different Charts in order to see when you are at risk of Mold!
-- Create email alerts if Rel/H goes over EHR 60% for 3 hours and exceeds EHR75% at any time
+- Add more analytics
+- Add CSS to email

 ### Information on molds
 http://www.euro.who.int/__data/assets/pdf_file/0017/43325/E92645.pdf

 ### Mold Index
 Mold index is calculated using the Eq.
 1 in the WHO Guidlines For Indoor Air Quality.
 The formula was fitted with approximate value for pine, and then a little interpolation to make the formula fit the growth of mold on pine at EHR 80% at 28 days at 20 Celcius.
 The mold index works as a warning indicator for a damp place, and does not necessarily mean that mold will grow, but it should certainly be taken as a warning if a value of 10 is exceeded.
-The value was multiplied by 10 to fit better on the plot.
+The index was multiplied by 10 to align better with rest of the values.

+### Warning Emails
+Warning email is sent if the humidity reaches %75 for a day.
+You can change this to say an hour.